 In addition, due to rapid technological changes in our markets, a customer may cancel or modify a design project before we have qualified our product or begun volume manufacturing of a qualified product.
 It is unlikely that we would be able to recover the expenses for cancelled or unutilized custom design projects.
+Some of these unrecoverable expenses for cancelled or unutilized custom design projects may be significant.
 It is difficult to predict with any certainty whether our customers will delay or terminate product qualification or the frequency with which customers will cancel or modify their projects, but any such delay, cancellation or modification would have a negative effect on our results of operations.

-Our ability to successfully qualify and scale capacity for new technologies and products is important to our ability to grow our business and market presence.
+Our ability to successfully qualify and scale capacity for new technologies and products is important to our ability to grow our business and market presence, and we may invest a significant amount to scale our capacity to meet potential demand from customers for our new technologies and products.
 If we are unable to qualify and sell any of our new products in volume, on time, or at all, our results of operations may be adversely affected.